Split to Berlin train with Sylt Shuttle Plus

 Icon of train

-Trains from Split to Berlin run on average 4 times per day, taking around 20h 23m.
-Cheap train tickets for this journey start at £46 if you book in advance.
+Trains from Split to Berlin run on average 5 times per day, taking around 21h 0m.
+Cheap train tickets for this journey start at £36 but you can travel from only £30 by flight.

 Fares are the lowest economy prices found on Omio.
 Early booking often means lower prices.
 Prices change daily and are subject to availability.
 Discount cards, coach trips, and booking fees are not included.